Porthcawl-Insurance/www/content/culture.md

 #### The insurance industry is fundamentally anti-customer
 * The business model of the insurance industry is simple: hold on to as much client money for as long as possible to generate as much investment income  as possible
 * This business model is not aligned with the needs of 21st century small businesses
-* A cyber event can cripple a small business, requiring immediate attention and deep technical expertise, not a weeks-long claims process without technical help
+* A cyber event can cripple a small business, requiring immediate attention and deep technical expertise, not a months-long claims process without technical help

 #### Existing insurance ecosystem is strangling cyber
 * Business insurance is rife with information overload; the insurance-buying and renewal processes can take weeks and involve dozens of pages of forms filled with legalese